garjita63/install-airflow-on-windows-without-docker/README.md

 ## Install Apache Airflow on Windows without Docker

+Airflow is a platform created by the community to programmatically author, schedule and monitor workflows.

+It can be installed within docker ot without docker.

 ### Requirements:
 - Windows Subsystem for Linux (WSL2)
 - Windows 10 or higher